FaithCatholic/FAITHweb/web_workflow.md

+## Bring new site down to local machine

 1. Clone repository into new directory from GitHub (~/Sites/sitename)
 2. "Composer install" in root site directory
 3. Create empty database "sitename.local"